 Chatsworth House Garden Train

-If you are not up to walking around the gardens, or just fancy seeing it from a different vantage point the Chatsworth House train, pulled by a tractor, is a great way to see a different side of the gardens.
+If you are not up to walking around the gardens, or just fancy seeing it from a different vantage point the Chatsworth House train that isn’t the horse and carriage ride you might want to consider taking the train pulled by a tractor.

 Hunt for sculptures in the Chatsworth House Gardens